pygame/pygame/manylinux-build/README.rst

     # Now upload all the linux wheels to pypi.
     # Make sure your PYPI vars are set.
 See .travis_osx_upload_whl.py
+    # Note you will need to increment the version in setup.py first.
     cd ..
     mkdir -p dist
     rm -f dist/*.whl